 A: No, you don’t.
 Also, we’re not sure if this thing even provides you with updates via smartphones like some of the other radar detectors do.
 That’s not clear and even if it does, it’s one of the cheaper models so we really wouldn’t be surprised if it didn’t.

 You do kind of get what you pay for and if you’re looking for a cheap model radar detector that does the job it’s supposed to, this is probably one of your safest and best bets.

 Whistler XTR-438 Review Conclusion

 So what’s the big deal with the XTR-438 and is it worth the purchase?
-It’s honestly hard to say something so cheap isn’t worth the purchase because this model isn’t expensive and we’re not sure what kind of budget you’re on if you’re really doubting this.
+It’s honestly hard to say something so cheap isn’t worth the purchase because this model isn’t expensive and we’re not sure what kind of budget you’re on if you’re doubting this.

-It’s powerful, does the job it’s supposed to but it’s obviously not going to be the best radar detector on the market because it’s not one of the more expensive ones with the most features.
+It’s powerful, does the job it’s supposed to but it’s not going to be the best radar detector on the market because it’s not one of the more expensive ones with the most features.
 We do fully recommend this budget detector though.

 - The 7 Best Radar Detectors of 2019 – Comparison & Reviews - July 23, 2019